-Board member of a foundation, rules and duties
+Board member of a Dutch stichting, rules and duties

-You have been asked to join the board of a foundation, or you plan on starting a foundation yourself.
-You will have to deal with rules for foundations and rules for foundation board members.
+You have been asked to join the board of a Dutch stichting (foundation), or you plan on starting one yourself.
+You will have to deal with rules for stichtingen and rules for its board members.
 To minimise the risk of personal liability, make clear arrangements and lay them down in writing.
 Read up on the important rules for board members.

 The board

-A foundation always has a board but it does not have members.
-Sometimes there is a 'Raad van Toezicht' or a 'Raad van Commissarissen', a supervisory board, but it is not mandatory.
+A stichting always has a board but it does not have members.
+Sometimes there is a supervisory board: a 'Raad van Toezicht' or a 'Raad van Commissarissen', a supervisory board, but it is not mandatory.

 Representation and liability

-You set up a foundation at a notary's office.
+In the Netherlands, you set up a foundation at a notary's office.
 You lay down the articles of association in the deed of incorporation.
 Articles of association describe the internal rules and agreements of the foundation.
-The notary usually arranges the registration of the foundation in the KVK Business Register.
+The notary usually also arranges the registration of the stichting in the KVK Business Register.

 Avoid problems and make clear agreements about financial matters and the way you make decisions.